 If you choose to pay for your auto glass repair out of pocket because you don’t have auto glass coverage, you will be responsible for the windshield replacement costs.

 How Much Do Windshields Cost?

-Rare windshields or those that need to be custom made for classic, vintage, or collectible vehicles do cost more.
+Rare windshields or those that need to be custom made for a classic, vintage, or collectible vehicles do cost more.

 How much of that you pay, if any, depends on your insurance and state you live in.
 Some states, like Arizona, have requirements for auto insurance companies to cover the cost of windshield replacement.
 People in other states can opt for additional coverage for windshields and pay a slightly higher monthly premium.
-This helps avoid having to pay the deductible should they need windshield replacement.
+This helps avoid having to pay the deductible should they need a windshield replacement.

 What Factors Affect The Cost Of A New Windshield?

 Several factors affect the cost of a new windshield.
 The most influential factor in the cost of a replacement windshield is the type of vehicle.